roxya/OutlandsSteamDeck/README.md

 - It should continue to work after Steam Deck OS updates
 - It will work in game mode
 - You'll get 60 FPS without any stuttering
-- **Does not work well on the beta client**.
-The sys-wine and other wine-based runner I recommend doesn't work at all, and the default soda runner/other proton-based runners perform at around 30FPS with severe stuttering.

 ## Download Outlands